Settings2022/GeorgeArghyrou_Comp3000/README.md

 Documentation added to prototype files.

-gui2 updated with added documentation to play UI named file contained in root folder. gui.py updated with added doc, user can now specify freq & time in UI.
+gui2.py updated with added documentation to play UI named file contained in root folder. gui.py updated with added doc, user can now specify freq & time in UI.

+gui2.py works with a dropdown selector displaying all available .wav files in root folder